windmills and forest

 Verification of data

-1 Cover-More, Farmers Group, Inc. and its subsidiaries, joint ventures and third party vendors are out of scope.
-Data in the table shown as metric tons of CO2e.
+1 Cover-More, Farmers Group, Inc. and its subsidiaries, our joint ventures with Banco Sabadell and Banco Santander, smaller businesses like Real Garant and Orion, third party vendors as well as our new acquisitions Zurich Kotak and Travel Guard are out of scope.

 2 The 2025 and 2029 targets for our own operations are against a 2019 baseline.